Domestic violence and abusive relationships

 What is domestic violence?

-Domestic violence (also known as family violence) occurs when someone uses violence or manipulation to maintain power and control over someone they’re close to.
+Domestic violence (also known as family violence) is when someone uses violence or manipulation to maintain power and control over someone they’re close to.
 It can involve violence, intimidation, threats, insults or psychological manipulation.

 What are the types of domestic violence and abuse?